pedroilidio/pedroilidio.github.com/intuitive_eolr.md

-Additionally, this work is written mainly from a \"U/D center on top\" (or "oriented centers") perspective, so considering what is commonly called \"misoriented centers\" poses a new territory to be explored under the proposed optics (see box X).
+Additionally, this work is written mainly from a \"U/D center on top\" (or "oriented centers") perspective, so considering what is commonly called \"misoriented centers\" poses a new territory to be explored under the proposed optics.
 With F/B on top, turning the F/B-cycles, which now surround U and D centers, does not toggle their orientation, and the new goal of 4a seems to be generating 4 misoriented edges and getting them to the top in order to orient them with an U move.
 Employing moves